mantidproject/mantid/docs/source/interfaces/direct/dns_powder_tof/dns_powder_tof_options_tab.rst

    :height: 400px
 \

-The **Options tab** of the powder TOF mode defines the options for the reduction script, the most useful configuration is preselected and the whole tab can be skipped if no change to the options is desired.
+This tab of the powder TOF mode defines the options for the reduction script.

-The **wavelength** can be overwritten, for example for cases where lambda/2 was selected by the velocity selector.
+The most useful configuration is preselected so that one just needs to set the binning and proceed to the next tab if no change to the selected options is desired.

-**Detector efficiency correction** norms the detector efficiency using Vanadium standard data.
+The **Wavelength** value can be overwritten, for example for the cases when :math:`\lambda/2` was selected by the velocity selector.

-The **instrument background** can be subtracted from Vanadium and sample data, and corrected by scaling factors.
+**Detector Efficiency Correction** norms the detector efficiency using standard vanadium data.

-**Correct elastic peak position to 0 meV** shifts the elastic peak to 0 meV using a fit of the elastic line of the vanadium data which is necessary since atm. at DNS the zero time signal is not calibrated.
+Instrument background can be subtracted from vanadium and sample data, as well as corrected by scaling factors, by using the **Subtract Instrument Background from Vanadium** option and the **Factor** field below it.

-Alternatively the elastic peak channel can be given manually.
+**Correct Elastic Peak Position to 0 meV** shifts the elastic peak to 0 meV using a fit of the elastic line of the vanadium data.
+This is necessary because the zero time signal is not calibrated at DNS at the moment.
+Alternatively, the elastic peak channel can be given manually.

-The **Binning** is automatically chosen to show the full dataset if nothing is selected but can be overwritten.
+The binning can be set automatically to the values that would enable a user to display the full dataset by clicking on the **Sugest from Data** botton.

-:ref:`DNS Powder TOF <dns_powder_tof-ref>`
+If necessary, the binning can be set manually to the desired values.